beersbrainfood/beersbrainfood/README.md

 - 👋 Hi, I’m @beersbrainfood
-- 👀 I’m interested in data analysis and data science using R and Python.
+- 👀 I’m interested in data analysis and data science using Python and R.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning PyTorch.
 - 💞️ I’m looking to collaborate on any data analysis or data science projects!
 - 📫 How to reach me : eunseoyi95@gmail.com
-- My resume / portfolio : https://beersbrainfood.notion.site/60bb185a6ee74b7094a76bb7d61225b7 (written in Korean)

 <!---
 eunseoyi/eunseoyi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.